Saint-Etienne – May 2019

-We dedicate this 2018 edition of the call for works to sound and visual / scientific and imaginary time.
+We dedicate this 2019 edition of the call for works to the phenomenon of deja vu in its different dimensions.

-The theme of this call is time as it is represented in science and the arts in general, and in music in particular.
+The theme of this call is Deja vu as it is represented in science and the arts in general, and in music in particular.
 The works must either take their inspiration from scientific knowledge, or apply this knowledge in their compositional process.

 Two categories of works will be accepted: